 This course is a survey of the structure of business - its principles, activities, and typical problems.
 It is designed to provide students with an overview of business careers and a working knowledge of business terminology.
-The course covers facets of business such as ownership, management, production, marketing, such as ownership, management, production, marketing, human resources, accounting, information systems, economics, legal issue, ethics, and social responsibility.
+The course covers facets of business such as ownership, management, production, marketing, human resources, accounting, information systems, economics, legal issue, ethics, and social responsibility.
 Prerequisites: COM 051; COM 061.
 (All)